 We considered various social issues to be targeted, based on what society expects of us as a Group engaged mainly in the insurance business, as well as how we can help develop a sustainable society.

-After examining the SDG goals and targets, our Group CSR Charter, changes in the social environment, trends in technological innovation, and other sources, we identified 40 (important) target-related social issues relevant to our policies, products, services, and business model.
+After examining the SDG goals and targets, our Group Sustainability Charter, changes in the social environment, trends in technological innovation, and other sources, we identified 40 (important) target-related social issues relevant to our policies, products, services, and business model.

 (2) Identify initiatives that address the important social issues